-One of the most important factors that can affect pubertal development in kids is nutrition (2).
-Lack of nourishment or malnutrition prevents the body from growing as it should when the child reaches the age of puberty.
-Also, puberty results in the growth of the body and increases the nutritional requirements of your growing kids.
+One of the most important factors that can affect pubertal development in kids is nutrition (1).
+Lack of nourishment or malnutrition prevents the required body changes from occurring when the child reaches the age of puberty.
+Underweight children usually have delayed puberty Also, puberty results in the growth of the body and increases the nutritional requirements of your growing kids.
 If your children eat healthy and nutritious food every day to meet their daily recommended intake of vitamins and minerals, they can hit puberty at the right time.

-Also, eating nutritious foods helps your child to cope up with the hormonal changes as puberty is the stage when your teen’s body gets ready for sexual transformation.
+Also, eating nutritious foods helps your child to cope with hormonal changes as puberty is the stage when your teen’s body gets ready for sexual maturity and transformation.

 Here are some vital nutrients that your teenager needs for hitting puberty faster:

 Calcium is an essential nutrient that enables growth and builds stronger bones in children.
-Young girls lack calcium during puberty.
+Equally important is vitamin D. Young girls lack calcium and vitamin D during puberty.
 Also, to overcome calcium deficiency problems like osteoporosis in the future, they should consume calcium-rich foods.
-The food list must comprise low fat curd or milk, yogurt, and green leafy vegetables.
+The food list must comprise dairy products including low fat curd or milk, yogurt, cheese, butter and green leafy vegetables.

-Food containing high levels of iron is whole grain, fish, beans, and lean beef.
+Food containing high levels of iron is whole grain, fish, beans, and red meat.
 Iron present in these nutritious food items helps in speedy growth of your teen.
 Girls should avoid eating high-calorie food during puberty, as it makes them obese and increases unhealthy fat in the body.

 Puberty hormones cause fat deposits in different areas of your teen’s body like breasts, hips, and thighs.
 A healthy weight gain is a normal occurrence during puberty, and it is advisable to avoid any unhealthy weight loss methods.
-At the same time, your teen needs to intake nutritious foods to avoid excess consumption of calories.
+At the same time, your teen needs to take nutritious foods to avoid excess consumption of calories for optimal reproductive health.